scanzy/mcp-server-access-mdb/README.md

 Data management:
 - `query`: Execute a SQL query to retrieve data from a database.
 - `update`: Execute a SQL query to insert/update/delete data in a database.
-- `import`: Imports data from a CSV file into a database table.
+- `import_csv`: Imports data from a CSV file into a database table.
+- `import_excel`: Imports data from an Excel file into a database table.
-- `export`: Exports data from a database table to a CSV file.
+- `export_csv`: Exports data from a database table to a CSV file.
+- `export_excel`: Exports data from a database table to an Excel file.

 ## Project structure